Plumsail/forms-docs/SharePoint/how-to/flow.rst

 Adding Ink Sketch to email body
 """""""""""""""""""""""""""""""""

-The |Ink Sketch control| picture stores as a base64 string.
+The |Ink Sketch control| picture is stored as a base64 string.
 To insert a base64 string to the email body, first, you need to switch the body input to the code view.

 |pic8|